ivanlen/letterize_your_record/README.md

 ## Future releases
 will include

-* More flexible plotting interface and customization
+* more flexible plotting interface and customization

 * adding title or ending phrase